kenscripts/duckweed_microbiome/README.md

 - use q2 to process fastq libraries and generate feature tables, diversity metrics, taxa barplots
 - use R to analyze q2 output and create visualizations
 - use R to perform differential abundance analysis using ALDEx2

+# Citation
+If this was helpful please cite:
+Acosta, K., Xu, J., Gilbert, S., Denison, E., Brinkman, T., Lebeis, S. and Lam, E., 2020.
+Duckweed hosts a taxonomically similar bacterial assemblage as the terrestrial leaf microbiome.
+PloS one, 15(2), p.e0228560.